pryv/service-config-follower/README.md

 - Extra parameters at the end are passed on to [Mocha](https://mochajs.org/) (default settings are defined in `.mocharc.js`)
 - Replace `test` with `test-detailed`, `test-debug`, `test-cover` for common presets

+## Contributing

+### Todo
+- release github workflow has been archived in `archives` it needs to rewritten to publish on dockerHub

 ## License